aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_table/_index.md

 | column_widths | **List[float]** | An array of doubles representing the widths of the table’s<br/><br/>            columns, in points. |
 | row_heights | **List[float]** | An array of doubles representing the heights of the table’s<br/><br/>            rows, in points. |

-### Examples

-The following examples shows how to add table in PowerPoint Presentation.

 ### See Also